checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 The combination of automated interactions and assertions leads to confidence that your site works as expected.

-Checkly uses the **[Playwright](https://github.com/microsoft/playwright)** framework to power your Browser checks.
-Use this framework to control the interactions you want to happen on a web page.
+To power your Browser checks, Checkly uses the **[Playwright](https://github.com/microsoft/playwright)** framework as well as **[Playwright Test](https://playwright.dev/docs/intro)**, a test-runner utilising Playwright to easily write idiomatic and reliable end-to-end tests.
+Use these frameworks to control the interactions you want to happen on a web page.

+{{< info >}}
+While you can use plain Playwright to write your checks, we highly recommned using the Playwright Test Runner.
+The test-runner gives you powerful additional features such as traces and videos of your tests, built-in `expect()` function and web-first assertions.
+[Learn more](/docs/browser-checks/playwright-test/).
+{{< /info >}}

 The following code is a valid Browser check.